moooontoo/Latency-Equalization-E2E-NS-RL/README.md

 The "user_plus" folder contains the updated rlRAN() , which only adjust the number of users.

-The "data" folder contains "virtualnetworkTP.txt", which records the information of the SFC.
+The "data" folder contains "virtualnetworkTP.txt", which records the information of the SFCs.
 You can add new SFCs by following the same format.